Medieval fortification: City walls

-Harbours
+Harbors

-Harbours or some sort of water access was often essential to the construction of medieval fortification.
+Harbors or some sort of water access were often essential to the construction of medieval fortifications.
 It was a direct route for trading and fortification.
 Having direct access to a body of water provided a route for resupply in times of war, an additional method of transportation in times of peace, and potential drinking water for a besieged castle or fortification.
-The concept of rivers or harbours coming directly up to the walls of fortifications was especially used by the English as they constructed castles throughout Wales.
+The concept of rivers or harbors coming directly up to the walls of fortifications was especially used by the English as they constructed castles throughout Wales.

-There is evidence that harbours were fortified, with wooden structures in the water creating a semi-circle around the harbour, or jetties, as seen in an artists reconstruction of Hedeby, in Denmark, with an opening for ships to access the land.
+There is evidence that harbors were fortified, with wooden structures in the water creating a semi-circle around the harbor, or jetties, as seen in an artist's reconstruction of Hedeby, in Denmark, with an opening for ships to access the land.
 Usually, these wooden structures would have small bases at either end, creating a 'watch' and defense platform.

 Churches and monasteries

 Religion was a central part of the lives of medieval soldiers, and churches, chapels, monasteries, and other buildings of religious function were often included within the walls of any fortification, be it temporary or permanent.
 A place to conduct religious services was usually essential to the morale of the soldiers.